Site logo

 Different Types of Western Saddles

-Western saddles come in different styles, each designed for specific riding needs.
+The different types of Western saddles are each designed for specific riding needs.
 Here’s a quick rundown:

 Trail saddles.
 Made for comfort on long rides.
 They’re lightweight and have extra padding.
 Perfect for a day out on the trails.